Palanath/opengl-stuff/README.md

 7. You should be able to run the project.
 You may need to click on the project in the Project Explorer to select it (select the project itself, not the C++ source file) before the run button actually tries to run it.
 You can hover over the run button at the top of Eclipse to see what project/file it will try running when you click on it.

    ![image](https://github.com/Palanath/opengl-stuff/assets/117754232/1a71a366-2d79-45a0-969a-0b5afd0317a2)

+## Creating Projects
+To create a project, simply make the C/C++ project within the repository root, then add the project files to the repository through a git commit.
+The repository's `.gitignore` is set up to ignore the `.settings/language.settings.xml` file and any `.prefs` files contained within the `.settings` folder of any Eclipse project at the root of the repository, since these often contain platform/environment-specific information that is not necessary to build the project or import and execute it.

+The `.project` and `.cproject` files *are* included in the repository.
+These contain information about dependency/reference configuration and how to build the project.